Peer Review Process

 Phase 2: Peer review

 The IJSPSY uses a double blind system to peer-review the manuscripts issued from Phase 1.
 Both reviewers’ and authors’ identities are made anonymous.
 Our reviewers are experts in the specific field (One editorial staff member and three external reviewers).
-The review process takes 4 to 8 weeks.
+The peer review process takes 4 to 8 weeks.
+A fast peer review can take 2 to 4 weeks.
 A probable second round of peer review may be initiated in some cases if editors and reviewers recommend it.

 At this stage, the reviewers could make one of the following decisions: